CS130-W20/team-A7/README.md

 npm start
 ```

-# Code Structure

-  Since we decided to build a React application, we utilize a standard structure for React apps in which we store all components inside client/src/components.
-Within this folder, we keep each component in a seperate file.
-This is the main structure of our critical components:

-  client
-    --src
-      ----assets
-        ------[..assets..]
-      ----components
-        ------About
-        ------App
-        ------CTAButton
-        ------Firebase
-        ------Landing
-        ------MyTrips
-        ------NavBar
-        ------PasswordChange
-        ------PasswordForget
-        ------Places
-        ------Session
-        ------SignIn
-        ------SignOut
-        ------SignUp
-        ------TripGeneration
-      ----constants
-      ----models
-  server
-    --out
-    --routes
-    index.js
-    server.js

 # Testing

 Tests can be found within folders for each component that is tested.
 Please see our report for more information.